 The primary purposes of a FERA study are as follows:

-- Identify fire and explosion hazards on the facility that may pose a risk to personnel, affect the facility equipment and may escalate to other parts of the facility;
+- Identify the fire and explosion hazards on the facility that may pose a risk to personnel, effect the facility equipment and may escalate to other parts of the facility

 - To determine the acceptability of the calculated fire and explosion risk at the facilities and identification of the key fire and explosion risk contributors.
-Risk contributors need to be identified by source and location;
+Risk contributors needs to be identified by the source and location

 - Comparing fire and explosion risks of the design options being considered.
 This helps identifying design options with low risk, and selecting the option which is best from a risk